SamuelReeder/caspr/README.md

 **Submitting Code Changes**
 * **Fork the repository:** Fork the project to your own GitHub account.
 * **Create a branch:** Create a new branch for your changes.
 * **Follow coding style:** Adhere to the project's coding style and conventions.
-All files should be formatted according to the included Prettier configuration file.
+Again, all files should be formatted according to the included Prettier configuration file.
 * **Write tests:**  Include tests for your code changes.
 * **Open a pull request:** Submit a pull request with a clear description of your changes.

 We appreciate your contributions and look forward to collaborating with you to improve this project!

+## Deployment and Github Workflow

+Every update to the **main** branch goes through a series of verification and validation steps before mergeing.
+The Github workflow proceeds as follows
+1. Identify new features and bug fixes
+2. Create Jira ticket and determine designee and reviewers
+3. Crate Feature or Bug Fix Branch
+4. Initiate pull request and get at least 2 approvals
+5. Merge into main

+Due to permission conflicts, deployment is done on a identical forked, private repository.
+For every milestone a new deployment is created via Vercel.
+Vercel, automatically detects commits into desired branches and creates a separate deployment.
+Note, separate `.env` file are used to seggregate production and development environements and privacy policies were adjusted to account for the production domain.

 ## Licences
 - This project is distributed under the MIT License.
 See LICENSE.txt for more information.